wp-plugins/ceceppa-multilingua/readme.txt

 == Frequently Asked Questions ==

+= Is it possible to not have a slug for the main language? = Yes, it is :).
+In "Ceceppa Multilingua" -> "Settings" set the option "Detect browser language:" to "Do Nothing".

 = Where can I find full shortcode list =
 After installing the plugin you can find full shortcode list in "Ceceppa Multilingua" -> "Shortcode" page.